 Despite being tasty to horses and pretty to look at, they are a nuisance to some lawns and pastures.
 And, depending on what type of dandelions you have, perhaps is not a good idea to let your horse eat dandelions.

 YES, horses can eat dandelions, but maybe it’s not the best idea in the world.

 - Dandelions are delicious for horses, and add a bit of spring color to the pastures, but may not be as healthy as you would think.

-- While dandelions are “safe” for most horses, know that they are super high in fructans, more so than fresh spring grass.
+- While dandelions are “safe” for most horses, they are super high in fructans, more so than fresh spring grass.
 This may pose a real threat to the metabolically challenged horse, such as the horse with Cushing’s or Equine Metabolic Syndrome and Insulin Resistance.

-- Those sugars also make the dandelion super tasty, and therefore the go-to plant of choice for most horses in the pasture.
-You will need to decide how much your horse can eat based on his metabolic status and current health.
+- Those sugars also make the dandelion super tasty, and, therefore the go-to plant of choice for most horses in the pasture.
+You must decide how much your horse can eat based on his metabolic status and current health.

 The dandelion in its native habitat – my yard.

 - Stringhalt is a condition in which the horse’s hock spontaneously flexes.
 This can be mild, or serious enough to warrant euthanasia.
 There is some correlation (not a definite cause here) between FALSE dandelion, aka flatweed, and stringhalt, especially in Australia.
 The key lies in the plant.

 - Actual dandelions do not have branches, are hollow-stemmed, don’t have stem leaves, aren’t hairy, and have leaves that look like they have teeth.